sonalsingh-nc/NCvoterData/README.md

 # NCvoterData
-Summary stats and predction models for NC elections
+Summary stats and prediction models using NC voter and election data files